-Do you have any predictions for how bad the 2019 flu season will be?
+Do you have any predictions for how bad the 2020 flu season will be?

-When can we expect flu season to hit its peak?
+When does flu season peak?

 How can people stay healthy, or lessen the risk of getting sick?